MXROF (MAX Resource) Cyclically Adjusted FCF per Share: $-0.44 (As of Mar. 2026)

 MAX Resource Business Description

 MAX Resource Corp is a mineral exploration company advancing the newly discovered district-scale Cesar copper-silver project.
-Its Cesar project sits along with the Colombian portion of the largest producing copper belt (Andean belt), with infrastructure and the presence of global majors (Glencore and Chevron).
+Its Cesar project sits along with the Colombian portion producing copper belt (Andean belt), with infrastructure and the presence of majors (Glencore and Chevron).
 The company holds a 100% interest in the RT Gold project in Peru.
 It has one operating segment which is the exploration of resource properties.
+The company has its geographical presence in Canada; Colombia; and Brazil.